-This issue of the DFFE's mandate and how the courts have interpreted it can be seen from the Lion Bones Case, which dealt with DFFE's process relating to the setting of annual export quotas for trade in lion bone for commercial purposes derived from captive breeding operations in South Africa.100 The NSPCA had expressed concerns about the welfare of lions and the process followed given that the welfare of animals had not been considered by the DFFE.
+This issue of the DFFE's mandate and how the courts have interpreted it can be seen from the Lion Bones Case, which dealt with DFFE's process relating to the setting of annual export quotas for trade in lion bone for commercial purposes derived from captive breeding operations in South Africa.
+The NSPCA had expressed concerns about the welfare of lions and the process followed given that the welfare of animals had not been considered by the DFFE.
 In their written submission, the NSPCA noted the DFFE's position in respect of establishing the quota, to only consider concerns of a scientific nature (to the exclusion of animal welfare).
-The DFFE's attempt to dissociate themselves from the welfare considerations of lions in captivity was found to be implausible by the court, as further set out below.101
+The DFFE's attempt to dissociate themselves from the welfare considerations of lions in captivity was found to be implausible by the court, as further set out below.
+The DFFE's attempt to dissociate themselves from the welfare considerations of lions in captivity was found to be implausible by the court, as further set out below.

 The DFFE contended that it did not have the responsibility in law for regulating and enforcing welfare standards for wild animals and that accordingly, the welfare of these animals was not a factor regarded as relevant in determining these quotas.
-They pointed out that the responsibility for the administration of the APA fell within the legislative mandate of the (now) DALRRD.102 They further contended that the NSPCA and DALRRD had the power and the authority in terms of the APA to investigate conditions under which captive wild animals were kept, to carry out arrests if necessary and to make regulations for the manner in which these animals should be kept.103
+They pointed out that the responsibility for the administration of the APA fell within the legislative mandate of the (now) DALRRD.
+They further contended that the NSPCA and DALRRD had the power and the authority in terms of the APA to investigate conditions under which captive wild animals were kept, to carry out arrests if necessary and to make regulations for the manner in which these animals should be kept.
+103